-We are interested in finding the solution of the ODE system as a function of the spatial and time coordinates.
-We transform our single-variable numerical solutions into two-variable functions, for which we use the inverted form of Equation~\eqref{eq::Zeta}.
-It can easily be noticed that if we look at the shape of the \emph{ansatz}, the solution has a singularity at $t=0$.
-Thus, we use the $0.001 \leq t \leq 25$ and $0.001 \leq r \leq 25$ domains to obtain the space- and time-dependent initial dynamical functions $u(r,t)$, $\rho(r,t)$, and $\Phi (r,t)$.
+We are interested to find the solution for the ODE system as a function of the spatial and time coordinates.
+We transform our one-variable numerical solutions into two-variable functions, for this we used the inverted form of the Eq.~\eqref{eq::Zeta}.
+One can easily notice if we look at the shape of the \emph{ansatz} that the solution will have a singularity at $t=0$.
+Thus, we used the $0.001 \leq t \leq 25$ and $0.001 \leq r \leq 25$ domains to obtain the space and time-dependent initial dynamical functions, $u(r,t)$, $\rho(r,t)$, and $\Phi (r,t)$.